E-r-1-c/networking-labs/02-layer3-routing/01-static-default-floating-routing/README.md

 ## Overview

-This lab shows how static routes connect different networks, how default routes handle unknown destinations, and how floating static routes provide a backup path if the main route fails.
+This lab shows how static routes connect separate networks by manually directing traffic between them, how default routes handle destinations without a specific route, and how floating static routes provide a backup path if the main route fails.

-A three-router topology was built with a direct path between two LANs.
-A third router connects both sites to the ISP and provides an alternate path if the direct connection fails.
+A three-router topology was built with two LANs connected by a direct path and an alternate path through a third router.
+The direct route is used normally, while the floating route has a higher administrative distance so it stays inactive until the main route is no longer available.
+Default routes send all other traffic toward the simulated Internet.

 ---